webcirque/test-bed/stopwatch/README.md

 # WEBSF.main
 ## Time API
 ### RTime
 `RTime` is an interface for dealing with time values relative to some point.
-Maximum accuracy in nanoseconds.
+Maximum accuracy is in nanoseconds.

 #### `RTime {}`
 ##### `@static fromSeconds(sec)`